 Trimming roses triggers healthy new growth, prevents disease, and creates tons and tons of gorgeous blooms.
 If you’ve never done it before, or your roses are looking sad and overgrown, then this is for you.

 Don’t worry.
-They are very forgiving, and will recover even if you make mistakes when you’re cutting them back.
+When pruning, roses are very forgiving and will recover even if you make mistakes when you’re cutting them back.

 Below I’m going to help you break through the fear, and show you exactly when and how to trim a rose bush, step-by-step.

 It’s easy to neglect roses, because they don’t need to be pruned regularly in order to grow and bloom year after year.

 But, if you want to keep them healthy and full of flowers, trimming them helps a ton!
 Plus, if you never cut them back, over time they will bloom less, and look more scraggly.

 It may sounds scary, but it’s actually really easy.
 And the good news is that you really can’t kill a rose by over pruning it.